Skip to main content

 Employers are legally obligated to ensure a safe workplace for their employees.
 This includes:

-• Providing proper safety training and equipment.
+• Providing proper safety training and equipment

-• Regular inspections of the work site to identify hazards.
+• Regular inspections of the work site to identify hazards

-• Implementing safety protocols and procedures.
+• Implementing safety protocols and procedures

-• Maintaining equipment in good working condition.
+• Maintaining equipment in good working condition

-• Complying with all relevant safety regulations and standards.
+• Complying with all relevant safety regulations and standards

 Failure to meet these obligations can result in serious legal consequences, including fines, penalties, and lawsuits.
+Learn more about construction site safety and preventing workplace accidents.

 Workers' Rights and Responsibilities

-• Refuse unsafe work conditions.
+• Refuse unsafe work conditions

-• Receive proper training and protective gear.
+• Receive proper training and protective gear

-• Report safety concerns to their employer or regulatory agencies.
+• Report safety concerns to their employer or regulatory agencies

-• Seek compensation for injuries sustained on the job.
+• Seek compensation for injuries sustained on the job

 Workers must also follow safety protocols, use equipment correctly, and communicate any hazards they encounter to their supervisors promptly.